ART 013: 2-D DESIGN, 3 credit hrs.

 Introduction to the fundamentals of typography, and particularly on how typographic form and visual arrangement support content.
 Through a series of projects, critiques, and lectures, students develop technical skills and sensibilities.
 Class lectures will include an introduction to letterforms and typefaces, typographic terminology, and a historical and contemporary overview of typography.
-Prerequisites: ART 013, ART 015, and ART 021.
+Prerequisites: ART 013, ART 015.

 ART 052: FORM & CONCEPT, 3 credit hrs.